engineforce/ImmutableAssign/README.md

 ## History

+* 2.0.10 - Added function overload 3 to pass in known property paths (array)
 * 2.0.8 - Fixed bug for undefined properties.
 * 2.0.4 - Replaced the proxy-polyfill with Object.defineProperty(), which has much better browser support.
 * 2.0.1 - Minor bug fixes.